isomerpages/govtech-corp/media/technews/_posts/2019-07-05-post-5 tricks to make sure your WiFi never misses a spot.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="5 tricks to make sure your Wi-Fi never misses a spot" src="/images/technews/5_tricks_to_make_sure_your_Wi_Fi_never_misses_a_spot.jpg">
 </div>
-<h3>Physical obstructions and interfering devices can limit Wi-Fi coverage in a home setting.
-We highlight some tips to improve your home fibre broadband’s Wi-Fi strength and range.</h3>
+<p>Physical obstructions and interfering devices can limit Wi-Fi coverage
+in a home setting.
+We highlight some tips to improve your home fibre broadband’s Wi-Fi strength and range.</p>
 <p>Not getting ideal connections on your home’s wireless network?
 Or struggling
 with Wi-Fi Bermuda Triangles and ‘dead zones’ around the house?
 With our hectic online lifestyles, trying to troubleshoot wireless connectivity